 The ballpark was designed with flexibility and intimacy in mind and many areas accommodate multiple uses.
 Throughout the facility, accessibility is a key feature:

-Opening in 1998, Chase Field's accessible seating is integrated throughout the ballpark meeting and exceeding the requirements for wheelchair locations and companion seats.
+Opening in 1998, Chase Field's accessible seating is integrated throughout the ballpark, meeting and exceeding the requirements for wheelchair locations and companion seats.
 These seating sections feature maximum flexibility by using removable tandems of stadium chairs that can be operated by any Guest Services Representative (the usher stationed in your section).
 When needed, folding chairs will be provided for guests.
-Currently all seating price ranges, except the Dugout Box seating, have accessible seating available.
-There are also seats available for guests who have difficulty with stairs but do not use a wheelchair or mobility devise.
+All seating price ranges have accessible seating available, including the Dugout Box seating.
+There are also Limited Mobility seats available for guests who have difficulty with stairs but do not use a wheelchair or mobility devise.

 Line of sight: All accessible seating is either front row or provides line of sight to the playing field and scoreboard over standing patrons.
 Access to front row seating is via elevators and ramps with a travel distance comparable to other front row seating for ambulatory spectators.